Sailor’s Voyage to Cornwall

 Guests are invited to get involved with all aspects of sailing Maybe, from hoisting the sails, taking the helm and even some basic navigation.
 An onboard chef provides breakfast, lunch, dinner, hot breads and cakes throughout voyages, ensuring you won’t be going hungry after a day on the water!

-Pitch in together with the crew to cook locally sourced produce, fresh fish and home-made bread with hearty home-cooked meals and plenty of tea, coffee and cake!
+Maybe has a dedicated chef onboard too so you don’t have to worry about cooking after a days sailing in the salty sea air.
+Think locally sourced produce, fresh fish and home-made bread with hearty home-cooked meals and plenty of tea, coffee and cake!
 Your ticket price includes one glass of wine with your evening meal too.

 Below decks is a nod to the traditional tall ship era with decorative wooden panelling throughout.
 A generous saloon area is great for eating hearty home-cooked meals, sharing sea faring tales or maybe a game of cards with your fellow crew.
 There are three twin bunk cabins and a fourth 4-person cabin that all share a large shower/toilet.